How My Genius Roommate Changed My Perspective

 Watching a movie

-If I were to pay someone to build me a custom table, it wouldn't be as functional nor unique.
-The real magic was that he did it all with what we had on hand.
+If I had hired someone to build me a custom table, it wouldn’t have been as functional or unique.
+The magic was in how he did it—with what we had on hand.

-I didn't know it at the time, but I later came to understand this process as bricolage, the French term for making do with what's available.
-This wasn’t just furniture; it was a philosophy that challenged the way I saw the world.
+I didn’t realize it back then, but this was bricolage—the art of making do with what’s at hand.
+It wasn’t just about furniture.
+It was a philosophy that changed how I saw the world.

-Through this story, I hope to inspire you to embrace bricolage in your creative endeavors.
-Who knows what you might create with the resources at your disposal?
-I mean, you really have to ask.
-Who looks at a bed and sees a workbench?
-Who sees lamps in washing machine hoses?
-Who envisions a multifunctional table in a wardrobe?
+I mean, seriously—who looks at a bed and sees a workbench?
+Who envisions lamps in washing machine hoses?
+Who builds a table from a wardrobe?

 My roommate, Zhang, does.